HL7/fhircast-docs/input/pagecontent/2-5-EventNotification.md

 Code  |          | Description
 ----- | -------- | ---
 200   | OK       | The Subscriber is able to implement the context change.
-202   | Accepted | The Subscriber has successfully received the event notification, but has not yet taken action.
+202   | Accepted | The Subscriber has successfully received the event notification but has not yet taken action.
 If the Subscriber decides to refuse the event, it will send a [`SyncError`](3-2-1-SyncError.html) event.
 Subscribers are RECOMMENDED to do so within 10 seconds after receiving the context event.
 409   | Conflict | The Subscriber refuses to follow the context change.
 The Hub SHALL send a [`SyncError`](3-2-1-SyncError.html) indicating the event was refused.
 4xx   | Other Client Error | For Subscriber errors other than a 409; Subscribers can return other appropriate 4xx HTTP statuses.
 The Hub SHALL send a [`SyncError`](3-2-1-SyncError.html) indicating the event was refused.
 500   | Server Error | There is an issue in the Subscriber preventing it from processing the event.
 The Hub SHALL send a [`SyncError`](3-2-1-SyncError.html) indicating the event was not delivered.